A Story of Overcoming Inattentive ADHD

 What Causes ADHD

 This “executive secretary” in the brain, working quietly and unassumingly in the background, is responsible for making our daily lives run smoothly.
 In many ways it manages and directs us.
-If it’s working properly, it makes you feel, for example, long ahead of time, when you are starting to run late to catch a plane — and you speed up your day accordingly.
-It makes you notice and get energized when your boss mentions in passing that he needs something done by tomorrow.
+If you’re a “neurotypical” person whose “executive secretary” is working properly, it makes you feel, for example, long ahead of time, when you are starting to run late to catch a plane — and you speed up your day accordingly.
+It makes you notice and get energized when your boss mentions in passing that he or she needs something done by tomorrow.
 Your focus naturally shifts.
 What you were doing up until then starts to feel less interesting, or at least less compelling, while the things you need to do for your boss become more so.

 In people with ADHD, however, this inner executive secretary is off-kilter.
-Rather than consider all sorts of subtle factors (like the departure time of your flight, the distance from the airport, likely traffic, and the look on your boss’s face), it tends to automatically assume that the most important information is coming from the strongest stimuli.
-So whatever’s loud, close, new and novel or urgent automatically gets almost all of the attention.
-If there’s nothing loud, close, novel or urgent, it’s hard for the secretary to kick in and do its job.
+If you have ADHD, rather than consider all sorts of subtle factors (like the departure time of your flight, the distance from the airport, likely traffic, and the look on your boss’s face), your executive secretary tends to automatically assume that the most important information is coming from the strongest stimuli.
+So whatever’s loud, close, new and novel, urgent or intrinsically interesting automatically gets almost all of the attention.
+If there’s nothing loud, close, novel, urgent or intrinsically interesting, it’s hard for the secretary to kick in and do its job.

-What’s more, in people with ADHD their system doesn’t filter out signals coming from within to the same degree, so inner thoughts, feelings and impulses come through “louder” and more insistently than they do for other people — making it hard to hear and discern subtle signals from others.
+What’s more, in people with ADHD (especially the Inattentive type), their brain and central nervous system don’t filter out signals coming from within to the same degree, so inner thoughts, feelings and impulses come through “louder” and more insistently than they do for other people — making it hard to hear and discern subtle signals from others.